bioFAM/scDoRI/README.md

 ## Installation

 To install all dependencies for scDoRI, we recommend using [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) or [Micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
-The installation would take a couple of minutes.
+The dependencies are provided in a yml file and installation would take a couple of minutes.

 ```bash
 git clone https://github.com/saraswatmanu/scDoRI.git